|

 Radio Orchestra (Wiener Rundfunkorchester)

-(Rot-Weiß-Rot) and later for the Austrian Radio and Television
+later for the Austrian Radio and Television Organization ORF.

-Musikhochschule' where he taught the lighter side of music and
+where he taught the lighter side of music and jazz.
+He

 is the author of a course for jazz piano for the advanced jazz

-Heinz Sandauer made numerous records with various artists who
+Sandauer made numerous recordings with various artists who sang

-sang popular songs and selections from operettas.
-He composed
+popular songs and selections from operettas.
+He composed songs

-songs and a few more serious scores too: 'Concerto Ritmico for
+and a few more serious scores too: 'Concerto Ritmico for Two

 Piano and Orchestra), 'Concerto for Trumpet and Orchestra',